 Chatbots improve the conversion rate and workflow in many areas of a growing company.

-Many support questions can be easily answered with a chatbot.
+One of the main reasons for why use chatbots in general is because many support questions can be easily answered with a chatbot.
 Chatbots allow live support people to handle difficult questions that require a human touch.
 More importantly, the user is immediately satisfied by getting an answer to their question 24X7.
 If a question is too difficult for the chatbot to answer, the bot can switch the user to a live chat with a human or transfer the user to a live phone call.
-A virtual assistant chatbot answers these questions in a conversational way, and the user’s questions are collected and evaluated to improve your support department.
+A virtual assistant chatbot answers these questions in a conversational way, and the user’s questions are collected and evaluated to improve your customer support department.

 The sales process for any product or service can be, in fact is, complex.
 From the prospect’s view, they want to know if the product or service will match their use case and price.
 From the company’s viewpoint, the sales person wants to qualify the prospect to understand if the prospect’s use case and budget are a good match for their product or service.
 Good lead generation chatbots ask questions to fill out a traditional form in a conversational way then send the lead to the companies CRM.